kyma-project/website/tools/documentation-generator/README.md

-# Documentation generator
+# Documentation Generator

 ## Overview

-This project is responsible for building documentation for `kyma-project.io` website.
-It uses GitHub API to detecting new releases.
+This project is responsible for building documentation for the `kyma-project.io` website.
+It uses GitHub API to detect new releases.

 ## Installation

-To install all dependencies, run:
+To install all dependencies, run this command:

 ```
 npm install
 ```

-To generate a documentation with default options, run:
+To generate documentation with default options, run this command:

 ```
 npm start